shabrina12/Mofa-home-page/README.md

 The development of this project will be continue by adding features to make the web responsive

 ### Useful resources
-- [UI/UX Design Resources](https://dribbble.com/) - This website provide many UI/UX design some are free.
+- [Dribble](https://dribbble.com/) - This website provide many UI/UX design some are free.
 I really liked this website and will use it going forward.

 ## Author